bjpop/gurita/docsrc/bar.rst

      - :ref:`limit Y axis <bar_range>`
    * - * ``--row COLUMN``
        * ``-r COLUMN``
-     - feature to use for facet rows
+     - column to use for facet rows
      - :ref:`facet rows <bar_facets>`
    * - * ``--col COLUMN``
        * ``-c COLUMN``
-     - feature to use for facet columns
+     - column to use for facet columns
      - :ref:`facet columns <bar_facets>`
    * - ``--colwrap INT``
      - wrap the facet column at this width, to span multiple rows